-Level Three - The Board shall establish a committee of three (3) Board members for the purpose of hearing grievances at the board level.
-Upon proper appeal as specified in Level Two, the committee shall, within ten (10) day of filing the appeal with the Board, meet with the Association representatives and/or the grievant as well as the administrative representatives for the purpose of hearing the grievance.
-The committee shall then prepare a report to be given to the full Board containing its recommendation and the Board shall, at its next regularly scheduled or special meeting (whichever shall come first), render its decision on the grievance in writing.

-A copy of the written decision of the Board shall be forwarded to the Superintendent for permanent filing, the building principal for the building in which the grievance arose, the grievant, and the secretary of the Association.

-Level Four - Individual teachers shall not have the right to process a grievance at Level Four.

-- 1. If the Association is not satisfied with the disposition of the grievance at Level Three, it shall, within twenty (20) days after the decision of the Board, refer the matter to arbitration to the American Arbitration Association, in writing, and request the appointment of an arbitrator to hear the grievance.
-If the parties cannot agree upon an arbitrator, he/she shall be selected by the American Arbitration Association in accordance with its rules. - 2.
+- 3. Level Three The Board shall establish a committee of three (3) Board members for the purpose of hearing grievances at the board level. - a.
+Upon proper appeal by the grievant as specified in Level Two, the committee shall meet with the Association representatives and/or the grievant as well as the administrative representatives for the purpose of hearing the grievance within ten (10) days. - b.
+The committee shall then prepare a report to be given to the full Board containing its recommendation and the Board shall, at its next regularly scheduled or special meeting (whichever shall come first), render its decision on the grievance in writing. - c.
+A copy of the written decision of the Board shall be forwarded to the Superintendent, the building principal, the grievant, the Association President and Grievance Chair. - 4.
+Level Four Individual teachers shall not have the right to process a grievance at Level Four. - a.
+If the Association is not satisfied with the disposition of the grievance at Level Three, it shall, within twenty (20) days after the decision of the Board, refer the matter for arbitration to the American Arbitration Association, in writing, and request the appointment of an arbitrator to hear the grievance.
+If the parties cannot agree upon an arbitrator, he/she shall be selected by the American Arbitration Association in accordance with its rules. - b.
 Neither party may raise a new defense or ground at Level Four not previously raised or disclosed at other written levels.
-Each party shall submit to the other party, not less than three (3) days prior to the hearing, a pre-hearing statement alleging facts, grounds and defenses which will be proven at the hearing and hold a conference at that time in an attempt to settle the grievance. - 3.
+Each party shall submit to the other party, not less than three (3) days prior to the hearing, a pre-hearing statement alleging facts, grounds and defenses which will be proven at the hearing and hold a conference at that time in an attempt to settle the grievance. - c.
 The decision of the arbitrator shall be final and binding upon employees, the Board and the Association; subject to the right of the Board or the Association to judicial review.
-Any lawful decision of the arbitrator shall be forthwith placed into effect. - 4.
-Powers of the arbitrator are subject to the following limitations: - a.
-He/she shall have no power to add to, subtract from, disregard, alter or modify any of the terms of this Agreement. - b.
-He/she shall have no power to establish salary scale not specifically provided in the contract. - c.
-He/she shall have no power to interpret state or federal laws. - 5.
-After a case on which the arbitrator is powered to rule hereunder has been referred to him/her, it may not be withdrawn by wither party except by mutual consent. - 6.
-If either party disputes the arbitrability of any grievance, the arbitrator shall issue his/her opinion thereon prior to proceeding to the merits of the case. - 7.
-The cost of the arbitrator shall be borne equally by the parties except each party shall assume its own cost for representation including any expense of witnesses. - F. Should a teacher or the Association fail to institute or appeal a decision within the time limit specified, the grievance shall automatically be denied. - G. All preparation, filing, presentation or consideration of grievances shall be held at times other than when a teacher or a participating Association representative are to at their assigned duty stations unless the administration shall give its prior approval. - H. Time limits may be extended by written mutual consent only.
+Any lawful decision of the arbitrator shall be forthwith placed into effect. - d.
+Powers of the arbitrator are subject to the following limitations: - 1).
+He/she shall have no power to add to, subtract from, disregard, alter or modify any of the terms of this Agreement. - 2).
+He/she shall have no power to establish salary scale not specifically provided in the contract. - 3).
+He/she shall have no power to interpret state or federal laws.

+- e.
+After a case on which the arbitrator is powered to rule has been referred to him/her, it may not be withdrawn by either party except by mutual consent. - f.
+If either party disputes the arbitrability of any grievance, the arbitrator shall issue his/her opinion thereon prior to proceeding to the merits of the case. - g.
+The cost of the arbitrator shall be borne equally by the parties except each party shall assume its own cost for representation including any expense of witnesses. - G. Should a teacher or the Association fail to institute or appeal a decision within the time limit specified, the grievance shall automatically be denied. - H. All preparation, filing, presentation or consideration of grievances shall be done outside the contracted school day, unless the administration shall give its prior approval. - I. Time limits may be extended by written mutual consent only.